dissemin/dissemin/doc/sphinx/configuration.rst

     In development settings, both are predefined and there's no necessarity to change them.
 However, an authentication won't be possible, because the value are somewhat made up.

+Then you need to set ``SHIBBOLETH_LOGOUT_URL`` in the settings.
+This points to the Daemons logout site, e.g. ``https://dissem.in/Shibboleth.sso/Logout`` and logs out the user from the Daemon.
+The user is eventually redirected to Dissemins start page.

+On development environment you shouldn't set this value.

 Troubleshooting
 ---------------